 A boil is a red swelling on the skin where a pus-filled nodule arises.
 It is caused by a deep inflammation of a hair follicle in the skin.
 The place gets thick and hurts.
 Boils are larger and more painful than regular pimples, which many young people suffer from.
 The condition is generally mild and will pass on its own.

-A boil is the result of an inflammation of a hair follicle.
+A boil is the result of an inflamed hair follicle.
 This inflammation is caused by the bacterium Staphylococcus aureus.
 After infection, it usually takes four to ten days before the first symptoms occur.
 Boils can also occur in skin diseases where the skin is already irritated, such as eczema or atopy.

 Insufficient hygiene increases the risk of boils.
 Dirt and bacteria remain on the skin and are thus more likely to penetrate the skin and cause infection.
 Boils are more common with excessive sweating and in some diseases, such as diabetes.
 Overweight people are also more likely to get a boil, because they have more skin folds.
 A boil is contagious.